 Couples Therapy can help you communicate more effectively

-In addition, we offer a stand alone 6 week Couples Connection Program incorporating some of the EcCT approach which ultimately aims to enhance relational maturity and the quality of the relational space in which the couple live.
+In addition, we offer a stand-alone 6 week Couples Connection Program incorporating some of the EcCT approaches which ultimately aims to enhance relational maturity and the quality of the relational space in which the couple lives.

-A Callaborative Process by Couples Therapist Cemaliye Deran
+A Collaborative Process by Couples Therapist Cemaliye Deran

 Many people have a conscious list of what they are looking for in a spouse or partner e.g. tall, handsome, ambitious, responsible etc. However, it may be that all of us have an unconscious list - one that is outside of our awareness.
 We look for someone who has parts of us that we have not developed (or been allowed to express).
 Our unconscious looks for love that feels familiar enough.
 It may not be an exact replica of mom and dad, but it is close enough; someone who for example can be fun, but is also just a little emotionally unavailable.
 Love that might be strong, but also a little critical.

 Sessions are usually weekly and can be between one and two hours in duration.
 This is negotiated, agreed and reviewed by 'us' throughout the therapeutic work and is also dependent on your needs as a couple and availability.
 I am often able to offer a degree of flexibility for working couples by offering early morning and late evening appointments.
 If you would like to know more about whether couples therapy is the next step for your relationship, then please do not hesitate to contact me to discuss your needs or to book an initial session.